andreasprlic/uniprot-or-mapping/README.md

   1. Check out the code
   2. After running ```mvn install``` you can immediately parse UniProt XML files.

+## Load into a database
-  3. optionally, you can load UniProt also in a database:
+  (optionally), you can load UniProt also in a database.
+This has the advantage that queries can be formulated across all of UniProt.
-  4. Make sure you have access to a MySQL installation, create an empty new database there, make sure you have write permissions
+  1. Make sure you have access to a MySQL installation, create an empty new database there, make sure you have write permissions
-  5. Update the configuration in ```src/main/resources/database.properties``` to match your configuration
+  2. Update the configuration in ```src/main/resources/database.properties``` to match your configuration
-  6. Run ```LoadMissing.java``` (ideally over-night, by next morning you will have a populated database)
+  3. Run ```LoadMissing.java``` (ideally over-night, by next morning you will have a populated database)

 Alternative, if you compile the code with ```mvn package```, you will get an executable jar file.
 You can run this jar file and pass in the DB configuration as a command line parameter (see ```LoadMissing.java``` as the main class).